SOLRAD 8: Mission

+SOLRAD 8 was launched on November 19, 1965 on a Scout X-4 rocket from Wallops Flight Facility Launch Area 3.

 The satellite performed normally, except for the spin system, which failed to maintain 60 rpm (at spin rates below 10 rpm data reduction became difficult).
 The spin rate gradually decreased to 4 rpm on September 12, 1966.
 At that time, ground command succeeded in reactivating spinup to 78 rpm, which exhausted the gas supply.
 From this point, the spin rate gradually decreased to 10 rpm in August 1967, when data collection was substantially decreased.